igrishaev/blog/_posts/2017-07-04-pg-datomic.md

 In Datomic, there is no JSON type for attributes.
 I'm not sure I made a proper decision, but I just put those JSON data into a text attribute.
 Sure, where is no a way to access separate fields in a datalog query or apply roles to them.
-But at least I can restore the data then selecting a single entity:
+But at least I can restore the data when selecting a single entity:

 ~~~clojure
 ;; local handler to parse JSON with keywords in keys